Couples Therapy: What to Expect

 "Will you tell us if we should stay together or break up?"

-My role is to help you make your own informed decisions about your relationship.
+My role is to help you make intentional decisions about your relationship.
 I'll support whatever choice feels right for both of you.

 "What if my partner won't participate or just shuts down?"